 To have the printable template emailed to you, simply fill out the form below.

 FREE!
 PRINTABLE LIGHT-UP

 Make Your Light-Up Paper Circuits School Bus Card

-- First, download your printable template and print on white cardstock.
+- First, print the template on white cardstock.
 You will need two pieces of cardstock.

 - Fold both pages in half and insert the circuit diagram inside the school bus image.
 Secure the two together with double-sided tape.

 - With a pin, poke two holes in the small LED circles in the circuit diagram, about 1 mm apart, through both layers of the card, to the school bus headlight.

 - Insert LED through the front of the card with the positive lead (the longer one) in the right hole and the negative lead (the shorter one) in the left hole.
 Bend leads so the bulb is flat to the paper and the leads follow the circuit lines.

 - Open card to circuit diagram side.
 Copper tape from the negative LED lead along the negative circuit line to the break in the circuit line.

 - Copper tape the rectangle on the instructions side labeled copper tape.

 - Copper tape from the break in the negative circuit line to the battery and place the battery, negative side down, on top.
 Make sure there are no breaks in the tape.